-

 Essentials of the Latin Language

-An intensive two-semester approach to Latin with special emphasis on developing facility in the rapid reading of Latin literature.
-No previous knowledge of Latin is required.
+Second course in an intensive two-semester approach to Latin.
+Special emphasis on developing facility in the rapid reading of Latin literature.
+No previous knowledge of Latin is required prior to taking this two course sequence.

 -